Home

 • Koichi Tohei Sensei - Founder of Shin Shin Toitsu Aikido

-If you would like to learn more about Massage Therapist Self Care using Las Vegas Ki Aikido please contact me.
-I have over twelve years experiences in Las Vegas Ki Aikido.
-Although I still see myself as a beginner, I have learned some tips and secrets along the way to assist you on your Path with Heart and self care! ;)
+If you would like to learn more about Massage Therapist Self Care using Ki Aikido Las Vegas please contact me by visiting this page, Contact Kris Kelley, and filling out the form.
+I have over fourteen years experience with Ki Aikido Las Vegas.
+Although I still see myself as a beginner, I have learned some tips and secrets along the way to assist you on your Path with Heart and massage therapist self care program! ;)

-Please visit our Ki-Breathing and Ki-Meditation pages as well!
-Ki Breathing and Ki Meditation are both core foundations of Ki Aikido!
+Please visit our Ki-Breathing In Las Vegas and Stress Relief Meditation pages as well!
+Ki Breathing and Ki Meditation are both core foundations of Ki Aikido Las Vegas!

 Massage & Martial Arts